April 25-26, 2019

 - Pitch your ideas and solutions to supporters and stakeholders

-- Navigate risk and challenges to project implementation
+- Navigate risks and challenges to project implementation

 - Network with proactive problem solvers